graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 }
 ```

-With the path syntax it is possible to also select fields from a list of nested objects
+With the path syntax it is possible to also select fields from a list of nested objects:

 ```graphql example
 type Product {